actions/actions-sync/README.md

 - `repo-name-list` _(optional)_
    A comma-separated list of repositories to be synced.
 Each entry follows the format of `repo-name`.
 - `repo-name-list-file` _(optional)_
    A path to a file containing a newline separated list of repositories to be synced.
-Each entry follows te format of `repo-name`.
+Each entry follows the format of `repo-name`.

 **Example Usage:**